Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- online presence is tracked in memory;
+- Online presence is tracked in memory because it reflects who is connected right now, not a durable historical fact.
-- durable friend relationships live in the database;
+- Durable friend relationships live in the database because that state should survive restarts and be shared consistently over time.
-- sockets are mapped to users for presence updates;
+- Sockets are mapped to users so presence, friend notifications, and join availability can be tied to the authenticated person rather than just a connection ID.
-- presence and DB persistence are different concerns.
+- Presence and database persistence are different concerns, and good debugging depends on keeping that distinction clear.

 What to understand: